 Finally, getting started with AIS takes only a few minutes.

-The prerequisites boil down to having Linux with a disk.
-The result is a practically unlimited set of deployment options ranging from all-in-one container to a petascale bare-metal cluster of any size, from a single VM to multiple racks of high-end servers.
+Since prerequisites boil down to, essentially, having Linux with a disk the deployment options range from all-in-one container to a petascale bare-metal cluster of any size, and from a single VM to multiple racks of high-end servers.
+But practical use cases require, of course, further consideration and may include:

 |Local playground||AIS developers and development, Linux or Mac OS|